psd/scrapedown/README.md

 # Scrapedown

-A bookmarkelet to glean the contents of a web page as markdown.
+A bookmarklet to glean the contents of a web page as markdown.

 There are other [similar things](http://fuckyeahmarkdown.com/) out there, but this aims to be open source and run client-side.